Google Tag Manager (GTM)

 #3 GTM makes advanced tracking a breeze

 Google tag manager allows users to perform the same task that used to take days or even weeks in a matter of minutes.
 It comes with an array of built-in tags and functions that enable users to implement advanced tracking in a short window of time.
-For example, instead of having to add event tracking code to every “Submit” button on the site, a user can turn to GTM to create one tag with a certain set of rules to track clicks on all buttons across the site.
+For example, instead of having to add an event tracking code to every “Submit” button on the site, a user can turn to GTM to create one tag with a certain set of rules to track clicks on all buttons across the site.

 #4 GTM can boost the website speed